KULL-Centre/PRISM/software/make_prism_files/README.txt

   -fromfile FROMFILE    A file from which to read uniprot IDs (one per line) -outdir OUTDIR        Output directory for prism_uniprot files.
 Will be
                         current working directory if not given.
+  -version VERSION      Version of the files we're creating.
+Right now we are
+                        on version 002 since the addition of the mobidb disorder priority column (named mobi_db_consensus).
+  -m {overwrite,leave,check}
-  -m {overwrite,leave}  What do when the output file already exists.
-Leave
+                        What do when the output file already exists.
+Leave (default), overwrite the file or check the version and overwrite if the version of the new file would be higher.
-                        (default) or overwrite
   -v, --verbose         Level of output.
   -fail FAIL            A file listing uniprot IDs for which extraction failed
                         before (i.e. because they have no features of interest)